Understanding the Steps Involved in Setting Up a Study to Support Tracking of Investigational Products (IP)

 The choices here must be in the format "X. Reason" - where X is any coded number value, period, single space, reason text.
 This is how the system will know which choices to display when a site is rejecting an item they received.

-Defining the Product Workflow and Types
+Defining the Product Workflow, Contact Information, and Product Types

 The inventory workflow is necessary to tell the system how each item will flow from a starting point to a final destination and dictate which user role is responsible for each of the levels an item passes through.
 This is needed before uploading an inventory file.
 It can be accessed from the Inventory Configuration screen: